I have a fantastic antique painted dresser makeover to share with you today!

 I bought this dresser from a lady on Facebook Marketplace, and was pleasantly surprised with its condition.
 It’s nice and sturdy, with deep drawers and some really unique details.

-I also wanted to try one of the new Redesign with Prima transfers just released back in February, and I think I found the perfect one to pair with this soft lavender color!
+I also wanted to try accenting the front with a Redesign with Prima transfers, and I think I found the perfect one to pair with this soft lavender color.

 Here are all the materials I used: